loopbackio/loopback-next/docs/site/OpenAPI-generator.md

     is present, it defaults to `OpenApi`.
 For each tag, a controller class is generated as `src/controllers/<tag-name>.controller.ts` to hold all
     operations with the same tag.

+Controller class names are derived from tag names.
+The `x-controller-name` property of an operation can be used to customize the controller name.
+Method names are derived from `operationId`s.
+They can be configured using `x-operation-name`.

 For example,